-Students will watch a scripted slide show and complete worksheet as they watch.
-The slide show is about stream drainage, stream movement, channels, erosion, sediment transport, sedimentation, and deposition.
-Slide Show Here.
+Students will watch a scripted presentation and complete worksheet as they watch.
+The presentation is about stream drainage, stream movement, channels, erosion, sediment transport, sedimentation, and deposition.
+Presentation found Here.

 A stream table will be used to demonstrate stream drainage, stream movement, stream maturation, channels, meandering, force of water, erosion, sediment transport, deposition and other topics.

 Module Resource Guide Information

 Textbook Sections: Different textbook selections about “Running Water”, “Streams and Floods: The Geology of Running Water”, “Physical Geography: Earth’s Systems and Human Interactions”, and “Draining the Land”.

 Rock Identification: Two articles of information that discuss the different types of rocks that are located in the Pennsylvania area.